-After witnessing the brutal murders of a convenience store owner and his son; firefighter, Jeremy Coleman barely escapes with his life.
+After witnessing the brutal murders of a convenience store owner and his son, firefighter Jeremy Coleman barely escapes with his life.
 As he is forced to testify against the crime lord, Hagan, he is placed in the witness protection program under the watch of the U.S. Marshals.
-As his new identity becomes compromised Jeremy is forced to take an unexpected course of action in order to get his life back and save the lives of those he loves.Written by
+When his new identity becomes compromised Jeremy is forced to take an unexpected course of action in order to get his life back and save the lives of those he loves.Written by

 Elizabeth Obermeier, Marketing Manager

 10 of 16 people found this review helpful.